 - Pain and suffering

-If your family member died due to an instance of medical malpractice, you may be able to sue on their behalf in a wrongful death action.
-Surviving family members in a wrongful death case may be able to recover:
+If your family member died due to an instance of medical malpractice, you might be able to sue on their behalf in a wrongful death action.
+Surviving family members in a wrongful death case may be able to recover compensation for: